lsst-dm/dmtn-271/index.rst

 Creating a new standalone repository goes through :meth:`WorkspaceButler.export`.
 All of these have nominal implementations in the prototype, showing that they delegate to many of the same abstract methods to transfer their content to full butlers and remove anything that remains from the workspace.

+To make exporting and external workspaces more useful, :meth:`WorkspaceButler.transfer_inputs` may be used to transfer the file artifacts of input datasets used by the workspace into the workspace itself.
+This may allow the external workspace (depending on its implementation) to be used after fully severing its connection to the central data repository (e.g. copying it to a laptop).
+These datasets are also included in the standalone data repository created by :meth:`WorkspaceButler.export`.

+.. _quantum-graph-and-provenance-queries:

 Quantum graph and provenance queries (``daf_butler``)
 -----------------------------------------------------